Failing The HGV Driving Test and What To Do

 Training Mentor: Collaborate closely with your mentor for training.
 They may provide you insightful criticism and help you identify your driving flaws, which will increase your pass percentage.

 Car Driving Test: Think back on your prior experiences taking driving tests.
 This can lessen your nervousness and help you comprehend the format of the test.
+This will mitigate your nervousness and assist you to understand the test format.

 Test Report and Test Result: Examine your exam report thoroughly after the test.
 Knowing your test result, whether you pass or fail, can assist you know how to do better on subsequent exams.